webix-hub/docs/data/api/refs/ui.datatable.md

 - api/ui.datatable_removecellcss.md - remove css class from the cell of datatable
 - api/link/ui.datatable_removecss.md - removes CSS class from a component item
 - api/ui.datatable_removerowcss.md - remove css class from the row
-- api/ui.datatable_removeselectarea.md -
+- api/ui.datatable_removeselectarea.md - removes a select area
 - api/ui.datatable_removespan.md - removes a rowspan/colspan from the datatable
 - api/ui.datatable_render.md - renders the specified item or the whole component
 - api/link/ui.datatable_resize.md - adjusts the view to a new size
 - api/ui.datatable_resizesubview.md - adjusts the row's size to the size of a subview
 - api/ui.datatable_scrollto.md - scrolls the view to the defined position
 - api/ui.datatable_select.md - selects the specified element
-- api/ui.datatable_selectall.md -
+- api/ui.datatable_selectall.md - selects all cells in the DataTable
 - api/ui.datatable_selectrange.md - selects the specified range of elements
 - api/link/ui.datatable_serialize.md - serializes data to a JSON object
 - api/ui.datatable_setcolumnwidth.md - sets the width of the specified column